Nauru Food Guide

 Drink bottled water only

-Tap water in Nauru is not safe to drink due to contamination from phosphate mining.
-Always use bottled or filtered water for drinking and brushing teeth.
-Hotels provide bottled water.
+Nauru's tap water isn't safe to drink; phosphate mining has left it contaminated.
+Use bottled or filtered water for drinking and even for brushing your teeth.
+Hotels supply bottled water.

 Be cautious with foods left at room temperature

-In Nauru's tropical climate, avoid foods that have been sitting out for extended periods.
-Stick to freshly prepared meals at hotels and established eateries.
+In the tropical heat, food spoils fast.
+Skip anything that's been left sitting out and stick to freshly prepared meals at hotels and established eateries.

 Ensure seafood is freshly caught and properly cooked